Long read

 Collect high-quality soil samples

-Optimised anchor designs satisfy installation requirements and provide sufficient holding capacity over the asset lifespan, whilst minimising cost and risk.
+Optimised anchor designs satisfy installation requirements and provide sufficient holding capacity over the asset lifespan, whilst minimising wind turbine cost and risk.
 It is estimated that to achieve the industry’s floating wind ambitions, approximately 3,400 floaters and around 10,000 anchors will need to be installed on a yearly basis throughout the 2030s.
 These ambitious targets require fast and accurate engineering solutions which provide flexibility to tailor designs for variable soil conditions.

 Cyclic effects, complex loading patterns and trenching of mooring cables are examples of anchor-specific challenges that could influence holding capacity during a wind farm’s operational lifespan.
 To account for these effects in anchor designs, it is important to obtain a detailed understanding of the soil around each anchor via accurate and efficient laboratory testing programmes of high-quality samples from the site.
 We believe that any investment in the acquisition and analysis of representative soil samples will positively impact the LCOE of floating wind project by helping developers understand the seabed that their wind turbines are attached to.